 The company is subject to general statutory restrictions on voting rights, in particular resulting from the German Stock Corporation Act (AktG) and the German Securities Trading Act (WpHG).
 The Managing Board is not aware of any restrictions on voting rights above and beyond the aforementioned, including any restrictions that could result from agreements between shareholders.
-In addition, the Managing Board is not aware of any restrictions relating to the transfer of the company's shares, including any restrictions resulting from agreements between shareholders.
+In addition, the Managing Board is not aware of any restrictions resulting from agreements between shareholders.

 The interest of the shareholders that held interests in SMT Scharf AG before the IPO fell below the 10% voting rights threshold in January 2010, and these shareholders left the shareholder base fully in February 2010.
-Since then, only the overall pool arising from Shareholder Value Beteiligungen AG/ Share Value Stiftung/Christiane Weispfenning exceeds 10% of the voting rights, whether directly or indirectly.
+Since then, only the overall pool arising from Shareholder Value Beteiligungen AG/Share Value Stiftung/Christiane Weispfenning exceeds 10% of the voting rights, whether directly or indirectly.